-3.0 Introduction
+2. Introduction

-CTV intends to drill eight new CO2 injection wells (three Upper Injection Zone injectors and five Lower Injection Zone injectors) for CO2 injection for the CTV IV storage project.
-Figure 1 identifies the wells proposed for the project.
+Carbon Terra Vault Holdings, LLC (CTV) intends to drill seven new carbon dioxide (CO2) injection wells for CO2 injection for the CTV VI storage project.
+Figure G-1 identifies the wells proposed for the project.

 All planned new wells will be constructed with components that are compatible with the injectate and formation fluids encountered such that corrosion rates and cumulative corrosion over the duration of the project are acceptable.
 The proposed well materials will be confirmed based on actual CO2 composition such that material strength is sufficient to withstand all loads encountered throughout the life of the well with an acceptable safety factor incorporated into the design.
 Casing points will be verified by trained geologists using real-time drilling data such as logging while drilling (LWD) and mud logs to ensure protection of shallow formations.
-Due to the depth of the base of Underground Sources of Drinking Water (USDW), surface casing will be utilized to isolate and protect the USDW.
-Cementing design, additives, and placement procedures will be sufficient to ensure isolation of the injection zone and protection of shallow formations using cementing materials that are compatible with injectate, formation fluids, and subsurface pressure and temperature conditions.
+Due to the depth of the base of lowermost underground source of drinking water (USDW), a dedicated casing string will be used to isolate and protect the USDW.
+Cementing design, additives, and placement procedures will be sufficient to ensure isolation of the Injection Zone and protection of shallow formations using cementing materials that are compatible with injectate, formation fluids, and subsurface pressure and temperature conditions.

-Appendix 5: Injection and Monitoring Well Schematics provides casing diagram figures for all injection and monitoring wells with construction specifications and anticipated completion details in graphical and/or tabular format.
+Appendix 5: Injection and Monitoring Well Schematics (Appendix 5) provides casing diagram figures for all injection and monitoring wells with construction specifications and anticipated completion details in graphical and/or tabular format.

-4.0 Construction Details
+3. Construction Details

-4.1 Injectate Migration Prevention and Protection of the USDW
+3.1 Injectate Migration Prevention and Protection of the USDW

 New well construction will occur during the pre-operational testing phase, and no abnormal drilling and completion challenges are anticipated.
 The drilling histories of nearby wells provide key information to drilling professionals and identify the expected conditions to be encountered.
-The wells will be constructed with objectives to achieve target CO2 injection rates, to prevent migration of fluids out of the injection zones, to protect USDWs and the shallow formations, and to allow for monitoring, as described by the following.
+The wells will be constructed with objectives to achieve target CO2 injection rates, to prevent migration of fluids out of the injection zones, to protect USDWs and the shallow formations, and to allow for monitoring, as described by the following:

 - Well designs will be sufficient to withstand all anticipated load cases including safety factors. - Multiple cemented casing strings will protect shallow USDW-bearing zones from contacting injection fluid within the production tubing. - All casing strings will be cemented in place using industry-proven recommended practices for slurry design and placement.
 The surface casing will be cemented with cement returns to surface.
-The intermediate and long-string casing will be cemented with a theoretical volume to surface. - Cement bond logging (CBL) will be used to verify presence of cement in the production casing annulus through and above the confining layer. - Mechanical integrity testing (MIT) will be performed on the tubing and the tubing/casing annulus. - Upper completion design (injection tubulars, packer, and wellhead) enables monitoring devices to be installed downhole, cased hole logs to be acquired samples to be obtained and Mechanical Integrity Testing (MIT) to be conducted. - Standard annular pressure tests (SAPT) demonstrate that the long string casing, tubing, packer and wellhead have mechanical integrity.
-Internal MIT will be performed before the start of injection and any time the packer is reset to demonstrate isolation and integrity of primary barriers (tubing, packer, wellhead) and secondary barriers (casing, wellhead) for the protection of potential USDW. - Realtime surface monitoring equipment with remote connectivity to a centralized facility and alarms provides continual awareness to potential anomalous injection conditions.

-Annular fluid (packer fluid) density and additives to mitigate corrosion provide additional protection against mechanical or chemical failure of production casing and upper completion equipment.
+The intermediate and long-string casing will be cemented with a theoretical volume to surface. - Cement bond logging (CBL) will be used to verify presence of cement in the production casing annulus through and above the confining layer. - Mechanical integrity testing (MIT) will be performed on the tubing and the tubing/casing annulus. - Upper completion design (injection tubulars, packer, and wellhead) enables monitoring devices to be installed downhole, cased hole logs to be acquired, samples to be obtained, and MIT to be conducted. - Standard annular pressure tests (SAPTs) demonstrate that the long string casing, tubing, packer and wellhead have mechanical integrity.
+Internal MIT will be performed before the start of injection and any time the packer is reset to demonstrate isolation and integrity of primary barriers (tubing, packer, wellhead) and secondary barriers (casing, wellhead) for the protection of potential USDW. - Real-time surface monitoring equipment with remote connectivity to a centralized facility and alarms provides continual awareness to potential anomalous injection conditions. - Annular fluid (packer fluid) density and additives to mitigate corrosion provide additional protection against mechanical or chemical failure of production casing and upper completion equipment.

-The [REDACTED] injection well will be constructed using industry standards and recommended practices.
-Existing and future well materials comply with the following specifications.:
+The injection well will be constructed using industry standards and recommended practices.
+Existing and future well materials comply with the following specifications: